Second moment of the light-cone Siegel transform and applications: Introduction

-It is reasonable to expect that the same result holds also when $n\equiv 1\Mod{8}$.
-Our restriction on the dimension again comes from the existence of the secondary term in the moment formula.
-We note that for the special case $\psi(q)=c/q$ with $c>0$, one can get around this dimension restriction using dynamics as illustrated by Alam and Ghosh in \cite{AlamGhosh2022}, where they proved a similar counting formula {(but without an error term)} in all dimensions for this explicit function. {See also the more recent work of Ouaggag \cite{Ouaggag2022} where he improved \cite{AlamGhosh2022} by providing a power-saving estimate on the error.}
+It is reasonable to expect that the same result holds also when $c_Q>0$.
+We note that for the special case $\psi(q)=c/q$ with $c>0$, one can get around this restriction using dynamics as illustrated by Alam and Ghosh in \cite{AlamGhosh2022}, who proved a similar counting formula for the sphere in all dimensions for this explicit function, and more recent work of Ouaggag \cite{Ouaggag2023} improving on \cite{AlamGhosh2022} by providing a power-saving estimate on the error term.